 The Chair asked, pursuant to the ethics rules, about conflicts of interest of board members.
 No conflicts of interest were identified by the board members.

-Introduction and Swearing-in of new member of the Board of Trustees of the Local Governmental Employee's Retirement System
+Introduction and Swearing-in of new members of the Board of Trustees of the Teachers' and State Employees' Retirement System